🚚 FREE US SHIPPING ON ORDERS OVER $30 🚚

 I clearly remember the day my younger two-year-old brother was poisoned by carbon monoxide from a problem with our family boat's generator.
 My family and I were traveling on our boat for the weekend, along with family and friends on their own boat.

-My father was up on the bridge driving while my mother, brother and I were napping in the cabin after being lulled to sleep by the smooth ride.
-An hour into the trip, my father put the boat on autopilot and came downstairs in the cabin to grab a drink.
+My father was up on the bridge driving while my mother, brother, and I were napping in the cabin after being lulled to sleep by the smooth ride.
+An hour into the trip, my father put the boat on autopilot and came downstairs to grab a drink.

 When he entered, he saw his sleeping family, but the peaceful scene soon turned to chaos when he realized his son wasn't breathing.
 My father quickly shook my mother awake, picked up his VHF radio and made a call to the Coast Guard.